-The staff of the University of Maine at Presque Isle's online literary journal Upcountry are seeking submissions for a very special "Town and Gown" issue.
+The staff of the University of Maine at Presque Isle's online literary journal Upcountry are seeking submissions for their upcoming issue.
 Editors hope to include a bountiful selection of written and visual works from both campus and community members.

 Dedicated to showcasing poems, short stories, personal essays and visual art from the campus community, Upcountry is a publication of the University's English Program.
 Presented both in print and as an interactive, online format, the literary journal is published twice yearly.